COVID-19 FAQ – SOCIAL SECURITY (SSA)

-If you received Supplemental Security Income (SSI), Social Security Disability (SSD) or Social Security retirement benefits last year, IRS will issue payment of $1200 automatically to the bank account it has on file for you.
-It is not necessary to file a tax return.
-If you began receiving disability or retirement benefits for the first time this year and you did not file taxes in 2018 or 2019, you will have to request the stimulus payment at this IRS portal for non-filers: www.irs.gov/coronavirus/economic-impact-payments
+If you received Supplemental Security Income (SSI), Social Security Disability (SSD) or Social Security retirement benefits last year, IRS should have issued payment of $1200 automatically to the bank account it has on file for you.
+It was not necessary to file a tax return.
+If you began receiving disability or retirement benefits for the first time this year and you did not file taxes in 2018 or 2019, you will have had to request the stimulus payment at this IRS portal for non-filers: www.irs.gov/coronavirus/economic-impact-payments

 If you receive benefits in a bank account, the IRS will send the payment to the same account.
 If you do not have a bank account, you will receive a paper check or a pre-paid card.

 If you receive a stimulus payment while on SSI, it will not be counted against the SSI resource limit for 12 months from when you receive the stimulus payment.
 Be aware that the stimulus payment may be reduced for unpaid child support debt.

 What if I missed a deadline, appointment, or hearing during this time?